 - Dr. Onuch interviewed live on Sky News TV, Al Jazeera, BBC Wales Interview, BBC Radio

-Dr. Olga Onuch is a Senior Lecturer in Politics at the University of Manchester and a Research Fellow at Nuffield College, at the University of Oxford.
-She has received her DPhil in Comparative Politics from the University of Oxford in 2011.
+Dr. Olga Onuch, is a Senior Lecturer in Politics at the University of Manchester and a Research Fellow at Nuffield College, at the University of Oxford.
+She received her DPhil in Comparative Politics from the University of Oxford in 2011.

-From 2011-2014 she was a Newton Prize Fellow in Comparative Politics (awarded by the Royal Society & British Academy) at the SIAS (Latin American Centre) and a Research Fellow at Nuffield College, both held at the University of Oxford.
-From 2013-2014 she was a Shklar Research Fellow at The Harvard Ukrainian Research Institute, at Harvard University, Cambridge.
-In 2010-2011 she was a Petro Jacyk Prize Fellow at CERES at the University of Toronto.
+From 2011-2014 she was a Newton Prize Fellow in Comparative Politics (awarded by the Royal Society & British Academy) at the SIAS, Latin American Centre and a Research Fellow at Nuffield College, both held at the University of Oxford.
+In 2013-2014 she was also a Shklar Research Fellow at HURI, at Harvard University.
+In 2014 she was awarded a Leverhulme Early Career Fellowship Grant (hosted at the UCL – not taken up).

-Her research focus is on the comparative study of protest politics, political behaviour and institutions, in democratizing states in Latin American and Eastern Europe.
+NEW RESEARCH Her research focus is on the comparative study of protest politics, political behaviour and institutions, in democratizing states in Latin American and Eastern Europe.
 An expert on protests, elections, activism and good governance (decentralization) in Ukraine, she is currently conducting large surveys of protest participants in Kyiv, Ukraine, as part of her ongoing Ukrainian Protest Project.
+The first findings from this data collection have already been published in book chapters and journal articles.

-In 2013, Dr. Onuch completed field based data collection in Buenos Aires, Argentina investigating: How political parties motivate and mobilize citizens to vote?
+DATA COLLECTION IN LA In late 2013, Dr. Onuch completed field based data collection in Buenos Aires, Argentina investigating: How political parties motivate and mobilize citizens to vote?
+Data and findings stemming from this project have published in book chapters and are forthcoming in stand alone academic articles.

 Sectors and industries to which research relates: Consultancy, NGOs, Government

-Countries and regions to which research relates: Ukraine*, Argentina*, Mexico, Poland*, Russia, Eastern Europe, Latin America.
+Countries and regions to which research relates (media interviews): Ukraine*, Argentina*, Mexico, Poland*, Russia, Eastern Europe, Latin America.

 - Ukrainian [Spoken:Fluent/Native, Written: Fluent/Native];